-Walters Still Leads At UK Championship At The Belfry
+Walters still leads at UK Championship at The Belfry

-BIRMINGHAM, England: South African golfer Justin Walters doubled his lead to two strokes with a 3-under 69 in the third round of the U.K. Championship on the European Tour on Saturday.
+BIRMINGHAM, England (AP) -- South African golfer Justin Walters doubled his lead to two strokes with a 3-under 69 in the third round of the U.K. Championship on the European Tour on Saturday.

 Walters is 12 under par overall at The Belfry and has led after every round so far.
 He is chasing his first European Tour title after being runner-up three times.